Rafase282/MyFCCWiki/Bonfire Reverse a String.md

 ```

 ## My Code Explanation:
 This is a straightforward code.
-We create a variable that will hold the string splitted by characters, and then reversed and put back together.
+We create a variable that will hold the string split by characters, and then reversed and put back together.